rishi-m100/stock-prediction-app/README.md

 The project is deployed and accessible at: [Stock Prediction App](https://stock-prediction-app-y9vw.onrender.com/)

+(Please be patient - the free hosting site takes up to 2 minutes to load)

 ## Features

 - Predict future stock prices based on historical data.